 Manual toothbrushes are inexpensive and they travel well.
 A manual toothbrush can be purchased for less than $2 in most grocery stores or drugstores.
 This means that anyone can buy a manual toothbrush.
 Electric toothbrushes tend to cost a bit more and might not be on the shelves at every store.
 A manual toothbrush fits well inside a purse or small bag, making it easy to take with you to the office or when traveling.
 Those larger electric toothbrushes are not as easy to fit in a small carry-on bag at the airport.

 A manual toothbrush is easy for a child to use but does not provide the fun features of an electric toothbrush.
 This is an important issue because getting a child excited about using a toothbrush is not an easy task.
 Bright lights, flashing buttons and even silly songs can be found in electric toothbrushes.
-These extras can make the difference between a child who things that brushing teeth is a terrible chore and a child who enjoys the process.
+These extras can make the difference between a child who thinks that brushing teeth is a terrible chore and a child who enjoys the process.
 An electric toothbrush can be a bit harder to hold in a child’s small hands, so manual toothbrushes are best for very young children.

 Whether you choose a manual toothbrush or an electric toothbrush, the key to a clean mouth is in using it correctly.
 No matter which type you prefer, proper brushing techniques are much more important than toothbrush style.